Ofaloaf/postapoc/After the End README.txt

 Other Mod Content:
-Clothing and headgear by the Game of Thrones mod team Chinese portraits by rein005
+Clothing and headgear by the Game of Thrones mod team Clothing and headgear by sifsilver ofthe CPRplus mod Chinese portraits by rein005
 Clothing and headgear by Crackdtoothgrin
 Borders from NBRT by EOOQE